Jesus0204/automata/README.md

 ## Test
 To run the program, first open ```elvish.pl``` in Prolog or a prolog terminal.
-Below are several tests to test the program and see if a certain word is found in the language:
+Below are several tests to see if a certain word is found in the language defined above:
 1. ```go_over_automaton([t, e, n, g, w, a]).```
 2. ```go_over_automaton([t, e, n, g, w, e]).```
 3. ```go_over_automaton([h, e, l, l, o]).```